Sindh notifies Murtaza Wahab's appointment as administrator Karachi Metropolitan Corporation

 - Appointment comes as PPP aims to gather support before the local government elections

-Spokesperson to the Sindh Government Murtaza Wahab has been notified as the Karachi Metropolitan Corporation's administrator, Aaj News reported.
+Spokesperson to the Sindh Government Murtaza Wahab has been notified as the Karachi Metropolitan Corporation's administrator.

 Wahab replaces Laeeq Ahmed, a BPS-20 grade officer, with immediate effect, read a notification issued by the Sindh government on Thursday.